arineng/draft-rdap-jcr/README.md

     gem install jcrvalidator

+# Testing RDAP JSON

+To test JSON files, you will need the JCRValidator (see above).
+The JSON files are broken up into files which do validate and those which do not.
+Inside the `good` and `bad` directories, the files are categorized by response type.

+To run the tests, simply invoke the `test.sh` script.

+If you wish to add files, simply drop them into the appropriate directory.
+If the directory does not exist, create it according to the scheme and extend the `test.sh` script to cover the directory (that should mostly be a matter cut-n-paste).

 # Building the JCR Parts

 The Internet Draft discusses the JCR in sections to make it readable.
 This is done by breaking